junebash/junebash.com/_posts/2020-06-24-game-of-life.md

 -----

+In the end, for a 25x25 grid (the minimum required by the assignment), the simulation easily runs at 20 generations per second, which is already too fast to really keep track of.
+It starts to lag a bit around 50x50, but it's still quite usable even at 100x100.

 I'm certain that there are many, many ways I could improve upon this (I wanted to implement the [HashLife][] algorithm, but that's going to take a bit more research than I have time for).
 I'm happy with how it turned out, though, as it gave me an excuse to practice working with these sorts of custom structures and algorithms and game-dev-like concepts in a very encapsulated way.
 I'm excited to take these lessons into future projects.